Joseto58/Unity-shop-task/README.md

 Task interview for Blue Gravity.

-Features:
+Features:\
--Character controller.
+-Character controller.\
--Top-down tileset.
+-Top-down tileset.\
--Interaction system, objects inside the shop are interactable.
+-Interaction system, objects inside the shop are interactable.\

-Still missing shop, inventory and clothing features(There is one outfit change in one of the interactions
+Still missing shop, inventory and clothing features (There is one outfit change in one of the interactions).